Johnny Otis: “Midnight In The Barrelhouse”

 Not so here, where Lewis changes tactics throughout, unleashing every trick in his arsenal… laying back and playing cool and easy, then abruptly striking the strings as if they owed him money before easing off and playing a lick so sublime before the bridge that you might not even notice it if you are too shaken by what preceded it.

 The bridge does return us to some sense of normalcy for awhile, as the trumpet gets a weary solo that grounds things momentarily.
 We’ve railed against the out-of-date sound and approach of that particular horn since the beginning in rock ‘n’ roll, as nobody had yet figured out how to use the trumpet in an effective manner by reining in its tendency to overwhelm the arrangement with its squawking.
-But here they come relatively close to finding an appropriate niche for it, letting it act as the respite from the heat the guitar has built up, its slow pace and shrill metallic echo reorienting us to the more established musical benchmarks.
+But on Midnight In The Barrelhouse they come relatively close to finding an appropriate niche for it, letting it act as the respite from the heat the guitar has built up, its slow pace and shrill metallic echo reorienting us to the more established musical benchmarks.

 Even now though the spotlight remains on Lewis who cleverly shifts gears, offering up a prancing progression on guitar that sounds more hospitable than his earlier assaults on the senses.